-- CRDN 3.1 Perform the Nutrition Care Process and use standardized nutrition language for individuals, groups and populations of differing ages and health status, in a variety of settings. - CRDN 3.2 Conduct nutrition focused physical exams. - CRDN 3.3 Demonstrate effective communications skills for clinical and customer services in a variety of formats and settings. - CRDN 3.4 Design, implement and evaluate presentations to a target audience. - CRDN 3.5 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience. - CRDN 3.6 Use effective education and counseling skills to facilitate behavior change. - CRDN 3.7 Develop and deliver products, programs or services that promote consumer health, wellness and lifestyle management. - CRDN 3.8 Deliver respectful, science-based answers to client questions concerning emerging trends.

-CRDN 3.9 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources.

-CRDN 3.10 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals.
+- CRDN 3.8 Design, implement and evaluate presentations to a target audience. - CRDN 3.9 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience. - CRDN 3.10 Use effective education and counseling skills to facilitate behavior change. - CRDN 3.11 Develop and deliver products, programs and services that promote consumer health, wellness and lifestyle management. - CRDN 3.12 Deliver respectful, science-based answers to client/patient questions concerning emerging trends. - CRDN 3.13 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources. - CRDN 3.14 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals.